Last Updated on June 4, 2020 by Valinda Riggins Nwadike, MD, MPH

 This interview came in anonymously via the contact form and touches on a number of excellent ideas surrounding STDs and HSV2, in particular.

-While living with an STD, we all encounter some of the same obstacles, and discovering we’re not alone via this kind of anonymous storytelling is a great way to learn how to tackle them.
+While living with an STI/STD, we all encounter some of the same obstacles, and discovering we’re not alone via this kind of anonymous storytelling is a great way to learn how to tackle them.
 This interviewee experienced stigma from those she told about her infection, the fear of telling a new partner – having that dreaded talk – and also discovered that her infection does not define her.
 The transformation we undergo after a diagnosis is nothing short of challenging, but it certainly does not have to break us!

 Thanks so much for sharing your journey with The STI Project – it will definitely be a ‘blesson’ for others!